 - Cover and store leftover bread bowls at room temperature for a couple days or in the refrigerator for 1 week.
 You can also freeze the baked bread bowls for up to 3 months, then thaw overnight in the refrigerator.
 Bring to room temperature before serving.

-Make ahead tip/overnight: After dough has risen two hours in step 3, punch down the dough inside the mixing bowl and cover the bowl tightly with plastic wrap.
+- Make Ahead Instructions: After dough has risen in step 3, punch down the dough inside the mixing bowl and cover the bowl tightly with plastic wrap.
 Refrigerate overnight or for up to 2 days, then remove from the refrigerator and continue with step 4.
 OR freeze for up to 2 months, then allow to thaw overnight in the refrigerator and continue with step 4.

-*I love adding a little flavor to the bread dough.
+- Adding Flavor: I love adding a little flavor to the bread dough.
 I tested the recipe with a couple teaspoons of garlic powder and could hardly taste it.
-(Though I could certainly smell it!)
+(Though I could certainly smell it.)
 I increased to 1.5 Tablespoons and it left a light and lovely garlic flavor.
 Adding garlic powder is optional, but tastes wonderful in the bread.
-If it pairs nicely with your soup of choice, definitely add it!
+If it pairs nicely with your soup of choice, definitely add it.
 You can also add 1-2 Tablespoons Italian seasoning or rosemary, or a Tablespoon of onion powder.

 Pour warm water on top, give it a minute to combine and froth up, then add the rest of the dough ingredients.
 You know the dough is ready when it no longer sticks to the sides of the bowl.

-The dough will be voluptuous!
-And filled with air.
+The dough will be filled with air.
 Punch the dough down to release those air bubbles.
 You’ll be left with a super soft dough. ↓

 Divide the dough into 6 equal pieces, about the size of a softball, and round them into balls as best you can.